 - Video should include audio descriptions and captions

-You may also want to consider using heat mapping tools to see exactly how a user navigates and clicks through your website.
+You may also want to consider using heat mapping tools to see exactly how users navigate and click through your website.
 This user experience data reveals which sections and pages of your website receive the most views and clicks.
 Plus, it can help you and your marketing team bolster those areas with stronger sales messaging to boost your ROI while lowering CPL.

 Make sure your marketing materials are accessible as well

 Of course, accessibility should apply to more than your website.
-Take a second look at your marketing materials with post-COVID-19 regulations and the abilities of your potential community members in mind.
+Take a second look at your marketing materials.
 Start by creating large-print flyers and brochures for physical advertising.
 Add captions and alt text to digital advertisements.
 Make your advertising as easy to find and understand as possible.

-After your prospective tenant has visited or video chatted, think about setting up in-person follow-ups at their home.
-This type of follow-up makes it so that they don’t have to go through the effort of getting ready and leaving their home if that’s too complicated.
+After your prospective tenant has visited or video-chatted, consider setting up an in-person follow-up at their home.
+This type of follow-up allows them to avoid the effort of getting ready and leaving their home if it’s an obstacle.
 Don’t forget to bring a pamphlet, a video of the facility, and even the agreement in case they’re ready to sign up that day.
 The goal is to make the signup process as easy as possible for someone with disabilities.

 Use ads to inspire families and inform residents

-Your ads should paint a picture of what life’s like in your community.
+Your ads should paint a picture of what life is like in your community.
 Family members should envision their loved ones there.
 Potential residents should feel at ease.
-Balance active, independent seniors with those receiving the care they need and the attention they deserve.
-Amenities are also important, but COVID-19 has raised concerns about cleanliness and safety.
+Balance active, independent seniors taking advantage of amenities with those receiving higher levels of care.

 Overcome tracking challenges within senior living marketing

-Marketing campaigns often take place on multiple platforms, making it hard to manually track the actual cost of each lead.
+Marketing campaigns often take place on multiple channels, making it hard to manually track the actual cost of each lead.

-Let’s say a family decides a senior living facility is the best option for their aging parents.
-Maybe they start asking their family and friends for recommendations and hear about your senior living community, then they go online to research their options and see your Google Ad at the top of the search results page.
-Still in the research phase, they come across your Facebook page and find another ad that results in the family visiting your website and making a phone call.
+For example, say a family decides a senior living facility is the best option for their aging parents.
+Maybe they start asking their family and friends for recommendations, and hear about your senior living community.
+Then they go online to research their options, and see your Google Ad at the top of the search results page.
+Still in the research phase, they come across your Facebook page and find another ad, which results in the family visiting your website and making a phone call.

 Because their customer journey spans multiple channels (Google Ads, Facebook Ads, website, and phone calls), how can you determine which channel led them to call your senior living community?
 And how can you track your CPL if they’ve seen and interacted with multiple marketing channels?